 Some treatments affect the level of the hormone oestrogen in your body.
 Reducing the levels of oestrogen or blocking its action can cause vaginal changes, such as dryness or irritation.

-Vaginal dryness is a common symptom in women who have had treatment for breast cancer and can be very distressing.
+Vaginal dryness is a common, often distressing symptom in women who have had treatment for breast cancer.
 Vaginal dryness or irritation can also make sex or intimacy painful.
-You can still enjoy other forms of sex, even if your vagina is not lubricated and you’re not keen to use extra lubricants that we mention below.
+You can still enjoy other forms of intimacy, even if your vagina is not lubricated and you’re not keen to use extra lubricants that we mention below.

 Vaginal dryness may not be a side effect mentioned by your treatment team but if you’re experiencing problems discuss this with your breast care nurse or GP.

-There are a number of treatments that can help with vaginal dryness including vaginal moisturisers and lubricants.
-These can be prescribed by a doctor, bought in a chemist or ordered online.
+There are a number of treatments that can help with vaginal dryness, including vaginal moisturisers and lubricants.
+You may be able to get these on prescription from your doctor, or you can buy them from a chemist or online.